rsundqvist/time-split-app/README.md

 Last updated: `2019-05-11T20:30:00+00:00'
 """
 [my-dataset.read_function_kwargs]
-# Valid options depend on the read function used.
+# Valid options depend on the read function used (pandas.read_csv, in this case).
 ```

 Multiple datasets may be configured in their own top-level sections.
 Labels must be unique.